 "Say yes, and you’ll figure it out afterwards." - Tina Fey

 I'm a fool for water bottles, and the truth is the last thing I need is another one.
-Nevertheless, I continue to buy them, because they are so much fun.
+Nevertheless, I continue to buy them, because they are so much fun to try.

-As Lyme patients we drink a lot of water.
-Many of us carry water wherever we go and try to drink as much as we can throughout the day.
-It's nature's best detox.
+I make it a goal to drink a lot of water.
+I carry a water bottle everywhere I go and try to drink as much as I can throughout the day.
+It's nature's best medicine.

 After a while, water can get a little boring, so sometimes you need a cool new vessel to keep things interesting.
 Here are the ones I have my eye on right now: